Hospital Emergency Codes:

 How do you secure the hospital and prevent the abductor from leaving?

-1. Lockdown: The hospital may initiate a lockdown procedure, which involves locking all entrances and exits to prevent the abductor from leaving the premises with the child.
+1. Lockdown: The hospital initiates a lockdown procedure, which involves locking all entrances and exits to prevent the abductor from leaving the premises with the child.

-2. Security personnel: Hospital security personnel may be stationed at all entrances and exits to monitor who enters and leaves the hospital.
+2. Security personnel: Hospital security personnel are stationed at all entrances and exits to monitor who enters and leaves the hospital.

-3. Identification checks: All individuals attempting to enter or exit the hospital may be required to show identification and verify their credentials before being allowed.
+3. Identification checks: All individuals attempting to enter or exit the hospital are required to show identification and verify their credentials before being allowed.

-4. Video surveillance: Hospital security may monitor all areas of the hospital using video surveillance cameras to detect any suspicious activity.
+4. Video surveillance: Hospital security monitors all areas of the hospital using video surveillance cameras to detect any suspicious activity.

-5. Alarms and alerts: Alarms and alerts may be installed at all hospital entrances and exits, which can be triggered if an unauthorized individual attempts to leave the hospital with the child.
+5. Alarms and alerts: Alarms and alerts are installed at all hospital entrances and exits, which is triggered if an unauthorized individual attempts to leave the hospital with the child.

-6. Cooperation with law enforcement: Hospital security may work closely with local law enforcement to coordinate the response and ensure that all possible exit points are covered.
+6. Cooperation with law enforcement: Hospital security works closely with local law enforcement to coordinate the response and ensure that all possible exit points are covered.

 What is a missing person report?